-- 8.17.73 BRT is a high-quality bus-based transit system that delivers fast, comfortable, and cost-effective services at regular frequencies and connects with other transport hubs.
-BRT is able to avoid the causes of delay that typically slow regular bus services, like being stuck in traffic and queuing to pay on board. - 8.17.74 The submitted Public Transport Strategy sets out that throughout Welborne there will be a series of both BRT and general service bus stops provided.
+- 8.17.74 BRT is a high-quality bus-based transit system that delivers fast, comfortable, and cost-effective services at regular frequencies and connects with other transport hubs.
+BRT is able to avoid the causes of delay that typically slow regular bus services, like being stuck in traffic and queuing to pay on board. - 8.17.75 The submitted Public Transport Strategy sets out that throughout Welborne there will be a series of both BRT and general service bus stops provided.
 The application indicates that the BRT will enter the site towards the south east, off the A32 via a proposed bus lane/bus gate to the south of southernmost roundabout serving Welborne.
 The route would continue north through the employment area and pass through the District Centre.
 From the District Centre the route would head west and loop north crossing Knowle Road before turning east on the south side of Dashwood to the Local Centre.
-From the Local Centre the BRT service will continue south back to the District Centre before leaving Welborne at the southernmost roundabout serving Welborne and heading south on the A32.
+From the District Centre before leaving Welborne at the southernmost roundabout serving Welborne and heading south on the A32.